Eleven CEOs share their stories. They are active in extremely diverse sectors, and are guiding their companies through various development stages.

 Pascal Wuillaume: Obviously there are plenty of firms to choose from.
 It helped that I was familiar with the world of PE, having worked with such firms for twenty years.
 Ultimately I only met with one partner, who proved to be the right partner from the outset.
 We immediately felt a click.
 Searching for and finding the right partner is also all about timing: I had to be available when a PE is searching for a CEO.

 Pascal Wuillaume: People don’t stress this enough, but the two parties really need to click.
 And that is exactly what happened with Robur.
 But there was more to it.
 I think that Robur is also different from the traditional PE firms.
 It really is a fund by entrepreneurs for entrepreneurs.
 They understand the problems and challenges you face as a CEO because they’ve all experienced them themselves.
-The support you get is really valuable.
+The support you get is very valuable.
 We speak the same language, which is really important.

 What did you find most difficult about sealing the deal?

 Pascal Wuillaume: Convincing the seller who also happened to be the company’s owner was, admittedly, quite a laborious process.
 Theo was 85 years old.
 But ultimately, we succeeded in our endeavour, thanks to Robur and to Theo’s entourage.
-The main argument was that the company would benefit in the long term from entering a new phase.
+The main argument was that in the long term, the company would benefit from entering a new phase.
 Now the company culture must be gradually adapted to the new ambitions.

 Which fundamental agreements did you and Robur Capital make?